noiseprotocol/noise_spec/noise.md

 initialization you specify the handshake pattern, any local key pairs, and any public keys for the remote party you have knowledge of.
 After `Initialize()` you call `WriteMessage()` and `ReadMessage()` on the `HandshakeState` to process each handshake message.
-If any error is signalled by the `DECRYPT()` or `DH()` functions then the handshake has failed and the `HandshakeState` is deleted.
+If any error is signaled by the `DECRYPT()` or `DH()` functions then the handshake has failed and the `HandshakeState` is deleted.

 Processing the final handshake message returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.
 At that point the `HandshakeState` may be deleted.

 Transport messages are then encrypted and decrypted by calling `EncryptWithAd()` and `DecryptWithAd()` on the relevant `CipherState` with zero-length associated data.
 If `DecryptWithAd()` signals an error, then the message is discarded.
 The application may choose to delete the `CipherState`